After returning from Iraq in 2006, my wife and I had not filed are taxes for two years and needed somewhere to go.

-Not really knowing a good place, we headed to the local Wal-Mart for one of those inexpensive tax service centers that set-up shop there that will get you in and out in an hour or so.
+Not really knowing a good place, we headed to the local Wal-Mart for one of those inexpensive tax service centers that set up shop there and will get you in and out in an hour or so.

 Any time I come across a tax situation on a particular client that I’m not 120% sure of, a quick phone call to him and I’ve got my answer.
-As a thank you to him, I wanted to share more about him to my readers.
+As a thank you to him, I wanted to share more about him with my readers.

 I grew up on the farm and was taught the values and rewards of hard work, stewardship of god’s resources, and the value of sowing seeds not only on the land, but in as many areas of your life as you can manage.

 There were 2 financial lessons that I learned early in my life.
 The first one was the issue of compounding interest, whether investing or borrowing.
-When investing, it can have an awesome power of multiplied returns.
+When investing, it can have the awesome power of multiplied returns.
 When borrowing, it can equally have a devastating effect on your payback.

 The second lesson was wise stewardship of resources.
 Whatever the resource: land, animals, capital, debt, business assets, or personal abilities must be managed with wise stewardship to be prepared whether in little or abundance.

-Why did you become a CPA?
+Why Did You Become a CPA?

 Selecting the proper tax structure or form of business is the most important decision for businesses.
 Operating as a sole proprietor just because it is simple and easy is commonplace.

-My typical clients are large and small corporations, professionals, business owners, medical practitioners, large farmers and property owners who seek customized accounting solutions for the needs of both them and their respective enterprises.
+My typical clients are large and small corporations, professionals, business owners, medical practitioners, large farmers, and property owners who seek customized accounting solutions for the needs of both them and their respective enterprises.

 Define Your Accounting Practice